June '11

-Timo has finished his first major project as a Piwik member: moving from flash graph to Javascript & Canvas graphs!
+Timo has finished his first major project as a Matomo member: moving from flash graph to Javascript & Canvas graphs!

 This guest blog features a JQPlot description & general answers, by his creator Chris Leonello, and a word about Timo